 1. Community Chest Summary

-This is a brief summary of the Community Chest scheme (the Localism team will be in touch shortly to provide you with further information):
+This is a brief summary of the Community Chest scheme:

 - Each Cornwall Councillor has a small grant allocation – the “Community Chest” – to assist projects run by not for profit groups in their Electoral Division.